thoughtbot/props_template/README.md

 ### json.set! or json.\<your key here\>

 Defines the attribute or structure.
-All keys are automatically camelized lower by default.
+All keys are not formatted by default.
 See [Change Key Format](#change-key-format) to change this behavior.

 ```ruby
 json.set! :authorDetails, {...options} do